 I went to a medieval festival in Barga, Italy last year (The Battle for Barga), and thoroughly enjoyed myself so I’d love to go to the one in Sighisoara!

 Situated inbetween the cities of Sibiu and Brasov, Sighisoara makes for an easy day trip from either, but I always recommend staying at least a couple of nights in any given place.
 Due to its small size, one day in Sighisoara is probably enough time if you’re on a tight schedule, although as a lover of slow travel, I always try and stay a few nights in a place to truly soak up the atmosphere and delve a little deeper.

 Sighisoara is accessible by train or bus from most major cities in Romania such as Bucharest, Sibiu and Brasov.

 I actually took the bus from Brasov to Sighisoara.
 The journey time was just over two hours and I paid around five euros.
 Although it is possible to buy tickets online, it is just as easy to head straight to the station and pay at the ticket office there.

 If you’re coming from Bucharest then expect a journey time of 5-6 hours or 2 hours from Sibiu.

 My go-to website for public transport in Romania was Bus Radar.

-Budget Accommodation in Sighisoara Romania
+Where to Stay in Sighisoara Romania

 The hostel that I stayed in was called Burg Hostel, and as far as I am aware it is the only hostel in Sighisoara.
 Located right in the medieval citadel, just next to Piata Cetatii (the main fortress square), Burg Hostel could not be in a better location and the attic rooms are super cute.